sBuiltaJr/imageGenSD/README.md

 `/testget`

 Makes a basic HTTP get to the webui back-end to verify it's there and works.
-Also verifies the internal data path works (i.e. postina a job to the queue)
+Also verifies the internal data path works (i.e. posting a job to the queue).

 - Test POST